vvaltchev/tfblib/README.md

 --------------------------------------

-In order to generate the documentation locally, make sure you have `doxygen` installed on your system and just run (in project's root directory):
+In order to generate the documentation locally, make sure you have `doxygen` installed on your system and just run it in project's root directory.

-    doxygen

 The output html files will be placed in `<PROJECT_ROOT_DIR>/doxydocs/html`.
 Just open `index.html` with your browser.